nsoarrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Based on the the /etc/passwd file\n
 Write a script that reverse its input.\n
-Create a script that removes all letters c and C from input.\n
+Create a script that removes all letters c and C from input.\n Replace all characters A and c from input to Z and e respectively\n